Hochopepper/SwordToShield/Character_Creation/BodyTypes.md

 Name: Swimming Speed
 Description:
-You gain a simming speed equal to your walking speed
+You gain a swimming speed equal to your walking speed

 ```